synerma/apartment/README.md

 ## Contribution Guidelines

-We welcome and appreciate contributions to `ros-apartment`!
+We welcome and appreciate contributions to `synerma-apartment`!
 Whether you want to report a bug, propose a new feature, or submit a pull request, your help keeps this project thriving.
 Please review the guidelines below to ensure a smooth collaboration process.

 ### How to Contribute